unboxedtype/light/README.md

   - operator **receive**
   - operator **send (!)**

-  Operator **receive** gives opportunity to express logic in a form of dialogs between smart-contracts.
+  Operator **receive** gives opportunity to express logic in a form of dialogues between smart-contracts.

   ```OCaml